CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 ```

 Things to note:
-- We unfortuatnely have to specify the full paths
+- We unfortunately have to specify the full paths
   to `my_launchpad.yaml` and `my_fworker2.yaml`- bash shortcuts
   are not supported.
 - We have specified `singleshot` here, since each task within the workflow only needs to run once.
 - We have specified the usual Slurm job resources that each task will use.
+- You'll need to modify these paths and your NERSC project account.

 Now that we've examined all the pieces, let's run our FireWorks workflow.
 We are launching
 this workflow from a Perlmutter login node with our `fireworks` conda environment